Louis Pichot de Champfleury: Military career

 In June 1991, he occupied the functions of bureau chief of SIRPA at Paris.

-Lieutenant-colonel on July 1, 1991.
+Lieutenant-colonel on 1 July 1991.

 In July 1993, he joined Canada to assume the post of course director of the command and general staff headquarters college of the Canadian Armed Forces in Toronto.
 Upon his return, in September 1995, he was assigned to the general staff headquarters of the French Army EMAT at Paris.
 He was in charge of responses to parliamentary inquiries and follow-ups of the accounting audit courts as an officer editor at the planning finance bureau.

-On August 2, 1997, he was designated as the regimental commander of the 4er RE.
-Colonel on October 1 199.
+On 2 August 1997 he was designated as the regimental commander of the 4er RE.
+Colonel on 1 October 1999.
 During two years, he ensured, the increase composition of the future 2ème REG by creating two combat companies while leading the creation of a new instruction center destined to the formation of legionnaires at the corps of the regiment's formation.

 In August 1999, he was assigned at Aubagne in quality as a chief in the general staff headquarters of the Foreign Legion (Etat-major du Commandement de la Légion Étrangère, COMLE), a post which he left in July 2001 to join his new posting in Paris, in order to assume the task functions of the assistant chief bureau of AC-RS of the DPMAT.

-Général de brigade on July 16, 2006, he assumed the command of the Legion on the same date.
+Général de brigade on 16 July 2006, he assumed the command of the Legion on the same date.

-Military governor of Marseille and officer general of the southern defense zone as of July 2, 2009.
+Military governor of Marseille and officer general of the southern defense zone as of 2 July 2009.

-He was admitted in the 2nd section of officers generals on August 31, 2011, and promoted to Général de division on the same date.
+He was admitted to the 2nd section of officers generals on 31 August 2011, and promoted to Général de division on the same date.